 A manuscript in scordatura tells the violinist how to tune his d'amore and where to put his fingers, but not what note to expect, consequently many modern trained musicians find it an obstacle rather than an aid.
 However, for the composer of the turn of the 18th century it was very useful; any violinist could be given a viola d'amore and a scordatura part and read it right off.
 Moreover, scordatura enabled the composer to suit the key and the writing to the oratorio, opera or sacred work in question, consequently there are about 30 different tunings from the first half of the 18th century, 75% of which are scordatura tunings.
 The violist d'amore of the scordatura school had to be principally a violinist, for whom the viola d'amore was an accessory, a way of extending his range, color, and instrumental possibilities.

 This is an interesting manuscript example, with some of the typical violin based scordatura features.
 Latest news, you can download a copy from the library holding the orginal here: Grobe.
-(This is really wonderful, so much is being gained in our world today, even as we wring our hands over what is being lost.
-Not to minimize the loss!.)
-Back to business: The use of treble clef is unusual, more common in the 18th century is the use of alto clef, but to be read with violin lines and spaces, see below!
+(Sorry, links don't seem to keep.)
+The use of treble clef is unusual, more common in the 18th century is the use of alto clef, but to be read with violin lines and spaces, see below!
 The composer, Grob, is known by this single work a Partita for viola d'amore, viola da gamba and basso continuo.

 Here is an Anonymous partita for viola d'amore solo with basso.
 Note the use of alto clef, but violin fingerings: